 Dali: It’s a strange place.
 It’s touristy but it’s still cute.
 There’s a lake on one side and a mountain on the other.
 It attracts a curious mix of Chinese tourists (although the Chinese often seem to prefer nearby Lijiang for some reason) and Western ex-pats.

-I enjoy its laid-back vibes.
+I enjoyed its laid-back vibes.
 It’s been a year and a half since I was last here and it hasn’t changed much.
 There are less of the boards advertising treks into Tibet; permits for foreigners are a lot harder to get now.
 The middle-aged women selling hash on the streets have become a lot more discreet, again there have been crackdowns.
 But apart from that it’s all much the same.

 It gets very busy during Chinese public holidays and other peak travel times.
 If you want to go shopping but the crowds are too much for you then here is my tip: go at five PM.
 The Chinese all eat dinner at that time so the shopping street is empty.
 Don’t go in the middle of the afternoon unless you want to have to stop at each flower or ornate house (and there are plenty of them) whilst everyone takes a selfie stood next to it.

 Where to eat: